Sumac Vinaigrette Recipe

 - Taste and adjust seasonings according to your liking.

-- Store in the fridge for up to a week.
-Shake well before use.
+- You can store it in an airtight glass container in the fridge for up to a week.
+Bring it to room temperature and shake well before every use.